 International Humanitarian Law / International Human Rights Law / Business and Human Rights / Rights of Persons with Disability / Human Rights in the Digital Age / Sexual Violence in Armed Conflict / Death Penalty / Gender / Non-Discrimination

-Alice Priddy is a Researcher at the Geneva Academy.
+Alice Priddy is a Senior Researcher at the Geneva Academy.